 Normal vs. Worrisome Pregnancy Pains in First Trimester

 Stabbing Abdominal Pain

-Abdominal Cramping + Nausea
+Abdominal Cramping + Nausea or Vomiting

 In most cases, breast pain is nothing to worry about, but make sure that you contact your doctor if you experience breast pain with a fever, as this may indicate an infection.

 Is Hip and Joint Pain Normal During the First Trimester?

 As with many pains during pregnancy, these pains are normal.

 - Hip pain may be caused by the sciatic nerve, and you may experience this pain throughout your pregnancy, both as a result of sciatica and because your hips are expanding to make room for your uterus and baby.
 The warm baths and the use of a body pillow may help.

 - Joint pain is most common in the second trimester.
 It generally tapers off during the third trimester (to be replaced by other discomforts), but it may also happen earlier in pregnancy.
 This pain is generally caused by the ligaments loosening—one of the less desirable effects associated with this remarkable time in your life.
 Keep up your activity, but go easy on your body.
 While joint pain is not generally something to contact your doctor about, it may be an indication that it's time for you to slow down a bit and stop pushing your body so far.

 - Knees, ankles, and wrists.
 If you experience pain in your knees or ankles, it's time for you to rest.
 Pain in your wrists or elbows might mean that it's time to slow down and reduce the amount of time you spend on the computer.